Pressburst Terms and Conditions

 (c) to the extent that such liability may not be excluded as a matter of applicable law.

-10.3 Subject to clause 10.1 and clause 10.2:
+12.3.
+Subject to clauses 12.1 and clause 12.2:

 (a) Chapel Studios shall not be liable whether in contract, tort (including negligence) breach of statutory duty or otherwise for any loss of profits, loss of business, depletion of goodwill and/or similar losses or loss or corruption of data or information, or pure economic loss (in each case whether direct or indirect), nor for any indirect or consequential loss or damages however arising in connection with this Agreement;